 As shown in the diagram above, the ATN/IPS service (shown in blue) supports existing FANS-1/A and ARINC 623 applications, but over the IPS protocols.
-It also supports the introduction of full B2 and Beyond B2 operations.
+It also supports the introduction of B2 and beyond B2 operations.
 For clarity, the diagram does not show air-ground and ground-ground networks or the IPS Gateway described previously in Figure 2-1.

 AOC applications hosted in the ACD are also supported over IPS.
-Note that AOC applications in the AIS domain may be able to use the IPS network in certain deployments, but this is not described as a standard use case in this document.
+Note that AOC applications in the AISD may be able to use the IPS network in certain deployments, but this is not described as a standard use case in this document.